santhosh7403/realword-app-leptos-axum/README.md

 `cargo install cargo-leptos --locked`

 By default, `cargo-leptos` uses `nightly` Rust, `cargo-generate` etc. If you run into any trouble, you may need to install one or more of these tools.
+Please refer [ rustup here ](https://rustup.rs).

 1. `rustup toolchain install nightly --allow-downgrade` - make sure you have Rust nightly
 2. `rustup update` - update the rust toolchains to latest
 3. `rustup target add wasm32-unknown-unknown` - add the ability to compile Rust to WebAssembly
-4. `cargo install cargo-generate` - install `cargo-generate` binary (should be installed automatically in future)
+4. `cargo install cargo-generate` - install cargo-generate binary

 Now you may run the build.

   `cargo leptos watch`  or `cargo leptos serve`

 # Application access

 Once application started, access application from you web browser [ localhost:3000 ](http://localhost:3000/)

-To showcase and test, some dummy data is populated already.
+To showcase the app and test, some sample users and data are populated.
 User names 'user1' to 'user5' are available and password is same as username.
 In case if you want to remove this data, you may delete the 'basedata' files inside migrations folder before build and run.